 Budapest Food Prices

-You should seek out as much Hungarian food as you can in Budapest.
+Food prices in Budapest are cheap so you should seek out as much local Hungarian food as possible.
 Hungarian food consists of hearty soups, stews, goulash, all sorts of meat, seasonal vegetables, fruits, fresh bread, dairy products, and cheeses—it will fill you up!
-Prices are very affordable, but try to find where the locals eat to get the best price and quality.

 - Many hostels will offer a free, simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice.